rethinking modern birth part 3: ask questions ... and question the answers

 It’s all Optional.
 Recommended.
 Suggested.
 Commonly practiced.

-If your healthcare provider tells you to get a test or procedure done, ask what it’s for, and whether it’s medically necessary.
+If your care provider tells you to get a test or procedure done, ask what it’s for, and whether it’s medically necessary.

 Is this just something he or she likes to do to fill in a blank on a chart somewhere, or is this procedure actually highly beneficial for YOU and your baby, in your unique situation?